sara-sabr/ITStrategy/_pages/en/speaking_notes.md

 ##### Via Email

-Send your feedbacks via email at remy.bernard@hrsdc-rhdcc.gc.ca
+Send your feedbacks via email at <EDSC.DGIIT.StrategieTI-ITStrategy.IITB.ESDC@hrsdc-rhdcc.gc.ca>

 ##### Via submitting an issue on our GitHub repository